open-cluster-management-io/clusteradm/README.md

 A CLI and kubernetes CLI plugin that allows you to interact with OCM/ACM to provision and managed your Hybrid Cloud presence from the command-line.

+## Requierments

+Go 1.16 is required in order to build or contribute on this project as it leverage the `go:embed` tip.

 ## Installation

 The binary will be installed in GOPATH/bin